top of page

 OT helps companies align their internal structures with business goals, resulting in a performance boost, measurable by faster innovation and efficient delivery of customer value.

-Customer profile: GX (anonymised for confidentiality purposes), is a scale-up in the EV charging market.
-They were founded in 2011 and provide an EV charging platform and empower the most ambitious players to meet EV charging demands.
-GX enables Charge Point Operators (CPOs) and eMobility Service Providers (eMSPs) to manage EV charging operations at scale, optimize revenue, extend network access, and offer outstanding driver experiences.
+Customer profile: XG (anonymised for confidentiality purposes), is a scale-up in the EV market.
+They provide an EV information platform and empower the most ambitious players to meet EV power demands.

 The business was growing fast, but the R&D department could not keep up with the growing demand for features.
-Although GX was the number one innovator in the EV charging market, they noticed that they were losing their pole position.
+Although XG was the number one innovator in their market, they noticed that they were losing their pole position.
 Competitors were catching up in releasing new customer delighters.
-One of the observations was that GX’s speed of delivery of customer value was decreasing rapidly.
 Growing the number of R&D employees did not solve the problem.
 The time to market for customer requests increased from weeks to multiple months.

 Org Topologies

-It seems GX had found/created a solution that needed no further discussion.
+It seems XG had found/created a solution that needed no further discussion.
 However, a closer look at the TOM revealed that implementing it would not result in a sustainable change.

 Three observations led to this conclusion:

-1. The TOM design did not completely resolve the root cause of the long time to market.
+1. The anticipated TOM did not completely resolve the root causes of the long time to market.

-3. Top management was supportive, but not involved.
+3. Top management was very supportive, but not involved.

-To address these challenges, we used the Org Topologie MADE method (Map Assess, Design, and Elevate) as a guide in our consulting and coaching activities.
+To address these challenges, we used the Org Topologies MADE method (Map Assess, Design, and Elevate) as a guide in our consulting and coaching activities.

 Map